Tailoring technologies for continued recovery from chronic stroke

 Based on increasing evidence that tailoring neurotechnology therapies to individual needs could significantly improve arm movement and enhance quality of life in people living with the effects of chronic stroke3, 4, 5, 6 the Wyss Center is pursuing a new, personalized approach to rehabilitation.
 The approach combines existing, established neurotechnology-based therapies and optimizes them for each individual to speed up recovery, especially in patients with severe upper extremity deficits.

 Named AVANCER, from the French: Accident Vasculaire cérébral et Apport des Neurotechnologies individualisées chez la personne avec une hémiparésie Chronique: une Etude clinique prospective visant à Restaurer la mobilité du membre supérieur, the project brings together an interdisciplinary team of researchers and clinicians from the Wyss Center and the École Polytechnique Fédérale de Lausanne (EPFL), University of Geneva Faculty of Medicine and Clinique Romande de Réadaptation, Sion.

 The Avancer clinical trial:

 A move away from ‘one size fits all’

-The clinical trial will assess whether introducing stroke therapies based on individual progress, provides the means to continue, or accelerate, recovery beyond what is considered achievable today.
+The clinical trial assesses whether introducing stroke therapies based on individual progress, provides the means to continue, or accelerate, recovery beyond what is considered achievable today.